 If you are an affiliate marketing beginner then you are in the right place!
 We’re going to be taking a deep dive into everything you need to know about affiliate marketing to get you earning more money!

-If you already know the basics, you may be better off taking my 5-day affiliate marketing challenge or reading one of these posts;
+If you already know the basics, you may consider taking my 5-day affiliate marketing challenge or reading one of these posts;

 - Thirsty Affiliates Review – the must-have affiliate plugin

 - 4 ways to make money with the Ultimate Bundles programme

 - How to use the Booking.com affiliate programme to make money

 If you haven’t yet started a blog then start here;

 But if you are a beginner at affiliate marketing or need a little reminder of the basics, read on to learn everything you need to know about affiliate marketing for newbies…